LiveRamp/kube_deploy_tools/documentation/deploy.md

 ```

-### Deploy Kubernetes manifests to your local minikube context
+### Deploy Kubernetes manifests to your local kubecontext

 To deploy Kubernetes manifests that you rendered locally in your
 `build/kubernetes/` directory, use the `-f` flag: